“Teaching Philosophy for Children” with Guest Maughn Gregory

 How young can children learn philosophy?
 How should it be taught in the schools?
 What does philosophy offer that other curricula do not?
 For decades, the international movement known as “philosophy for children” has had tremendous success teaching in both public and private schools.
-Emphasizing moral education, critical thinking, and concept development, P4C, as it is know, has inspired even the youngest children to speak out in class, think about the most difficult subjects, and come to their own conclusions about controversial issues.
-Join WHY? as we examine this fascinating topic and ask whether a subject like philosophy is compatible with schooling built on standardized testing.
+Emphasizing moral education, critical thinking, and concept development, P4C, as it is known, has inspired even the youngest children to speak out in class, think about the most difficult subjects, and come to their own conclusions about controversial issues.
+On this episode, we examine this fascinating topic and ask whether a subject like philosophy is compatible with schooling built on standardized testing.

 Links mentioned in this episode: